magento/pwa-studio/pwa-devdocs/src/peregrine/routing/index.md

 This approach is inefficient because the same assets get loaded every time site navigation occurs.

 For a single-page application (SPA), such as a progressive web app, routing is performed on the client side.
-Single-page applications do not reload the browser for internal links.
+Single-page applications do not reload the browser during navigation.
 Instead, the application uses the URL to fetch smaller pieces of data from the server and updates specific items on the page.

 ## Routing for PWA Studio storefronts